YKonovalov/sgw/README.md

     touch /root/noudp

-If you want static tunnels to be configured insted of lightweight route-based tunnels:
+If you want static tunnels to be configured instead of lightweight route-based tunnels:

     touch /root/nolwtun